-Thank you for supporting Baykeeper's Bay Parade!
-Sailboats and motorboats are needed to support solo swimmers and swim teams.
+Join Baykeeper's Bay Parade on Sunday, August 11!
+Motorized sailboats, motorboats, and inflatables are needed to support solo swimmers and swim teams.
 Rowboats are needed to escort swimmers along the course.
-Your participation provides critical support for the fun and safety of this event!
+Your participation provides critical support for the fun and safety of this event.

 Boats are also needed for specific tasks such as hosting event photographers, timekeepers, and other roles.
 If you are interested in one of these roles, email email@example.com for more information.

-REGISTRATION: Boat captains must register by July 2 to participate as a boat in the Bay Parade.
-Everyone else on board—including co-pilots, support crew, and/or additional guests—must also register as a boat participant by July 2.
-There is no registration fee for boat participants, though fundraising is welcomed.
+REGISTRATION: Boat captains must register to participate as a boat in the Bay Parade.
+Everyone else on board must also register as a boater volunteer.
+There is no registration fee; fundraising is optional but encouraged.

-- Swimmers may participate solo, on a timed, four-person relay team, or on an open relay team.
+- Swimmers may participate solo; on a timed, four-person relay team; or on an open relay team.
+Swimmers are provided with Bay Parade swim caps in one of three colors that correspond to their swim division.
 Swim times will be captured by timekeeping boats positioned at the beginning and end of the course.

-- Swimmers enter the water near the south tower of the Golden Gate Bridge and exit at McCovey Cove, approximately 6.5 miles (5.7 nm).
-The swim is expected to take between 3 and 4 hours, depending on swimmer speed.
+- Swimmers jump from support boats near the south tower of the Golden Gate Bridge, and finish outside McCovey Cove, approximately 6.5 miles (5.7 nm).
+The swim is expected to take between 2.5 and 3 hours, depending on swimmer speed.

-- All swimmers must be at the breakwater outside McCovey Cove by 1pm to participate in the Bay Parade finale.
-Swimmers may be repositioned at the discretion of the Swim Director if it appears that the 1pm deadline will not be met.
-In this event, boat captains will be responsible for physically repositioning their swimmer(s) as directed by the Swim Director via radio.
+- All swimmers must be at the breakwater outside McCovey Cove by the designated arrival time to participate in the Bay Parade finale.
+Swimmers may be repositioned at the discretion of the Swim Director if it appears that the deadline will not be met.
+In this event, boat captains will be requested to reposition their swimmer(s) as directed by the Swim Director via radio.

 - The course is the same for all swimmers and support boats.